freeseek/mocha/README.md

 Phasing Pipeline
 ================

-Phase VCF file by chromosome with `eagle`
+Phase VCF file by chromosome with Eagle
 ```
 for chr in {1..22} X; do
   $HOME/bin/eagle \